hsteinshiromoto/nix/README.md

 Note that creating a symbolic link to the flakes makes the command `darwin-rebuild switch --flake ~/.config/nix-darwin` fails.
 Instead use a 'hard link' with `ln <target> <link>`

+### 2. Install Nix Package Manager for Linux

+1. Use the command available on the website.
+2. It might be necessary to add the folder `/nix/var/nix/profiles/default/bin` to `PATH` [1](https://stackoverflow.com/a/73799336).
+To verify if the nix package manager has been correctly installed, we can run the command `nix-shell -p neofetch --run neofetch`.
+3. Create a directory `mkdir -p ~/.config/nix-linux`
+4. `cd` to this directory
+5. Create a nix flake with the command `nix flake init`.
+6. Install packages by `cd` into the flake folder an run the command `nix run --extra-experimental-features "nix-command flakes"  ~/.config/nix-linux`

 ### New dotfile

 1. Create an empty file in the correct location in the repository.
 For instance